barryclark/jekyll-now/_posts/2021-7-29-twilioquiz.md

 First things first, we need give our customer the option to either wait on hold or play our quiz game, this is pretty simple to achieve with [Twilio Studio](https://www.twilio.com/studio).

-Firstly lets add our "Gather Input on Call" widget to let the customer know they will be facing a wait and give them the option:
+Lets add our "Gather Input on Call" widget to let the customer know they will be facing a wait and give them the option:

 ![_config.yml]({{ site.baseurl }}/images/twilio-quiz/gather_widget.png)